-The BIMM University Assessment Rubric recognises the need to adopt an approach to assessment that is appropriate to our field of the creative/performing arts.
+The BIMM University Assessment Rubric recognises the need to adopt an assessment approach appropriate to the creative arts.
 Accordingly, the design of our rubric draws on the use of six specific Assessment Fields:

 - Investigation;

 - Knowledge;

 - Development;

 - Communication;

 - Production;

 - Technical.

 These six Assessment Fields measure achievement based on the quality of evidence in student work.